 I am a researcher and teacher of the laws about bankruptcy, business, debt, and credit, and how they affect people and communities.
-Most of my work involves empirical studies of bankruptcy and related parts of the legal system, combining quantitative and qualitative research.
+Most of my work involves empirical studies of bankruptcy and related parts of the legal system.

-I also am a co-author for Secured Transactions: A Systems Approach, a leading textbook on the topic, and for Commercial Transactions: A Systems Approach.
+I also am a co-author for Secured Transactions: A Systems Approach, the leading textbook on the secured lending, and for Commercial Transactions: A Systems Approach.

 Current Employment